IBM System/360 Model 195

 About 20 Model 195 systems were produced.

 Technical specifications

 The basic CPU cycle time is 54 nanoseconds (ns).
 The system has a high degree of parallelism and can process up to seven operations at a time.

 The system can be configured with 1, 2, or 4 MB of magnetic core memory (models 195J, 195K, and 195L) with a cycle time of 756 ns.
 A 32 KB cache, called a buffer memory in the IBM announcement, is standard.
 Memory blocks are brought into cache in units of 64 bytes.

 The normal operating system for the Model 195 is OS/360 Multiprogramming with a Variable Number of Tasks (MVT).

+Components

+The 360/195 has the following components: